 - service visits

-This toolkit on meetings and service visits with MPs provides you with guidance and support.
+This toolkit on meetings and service visits with MPs (PDF) provides you with guidance and support.

 - A short briefing you can personalise for your service.
 Insert your service’s details and case studies and use it to influence your local stakeholders